fbpx

 2. Festiva Maxima peony

-Festiva Maxima Peony is another very popular white heirloom peony from France.
+Festiva Maxima peony is another very popular white heirloom peony from France.
 These full double flowers are rounded, reaching 6″-7″ wide.
 What makes them distinctive is the red-pink tips of the center petals.
 The colorful flecks are irregular and often form a thin line at the end of the petals, making it appear that the flower was just barely dipped into red dye.

-The Festiva Maxima Peony (Paeonia lactiflora ‘Festiva Maxima’) can be grown in Zones 3-8.
+The Festiva Maxima peony (Paeonia lactiflora ‘Festiva Maxima’) can be grown in Zones 3-8.
 This white peony flowers early in peony season, typically blooming in early-mid spring (depending on the local climate).
-This is one type of peony with very heavy flowers and somewhat-weak stems, meaning that it will likely need the support of a peony ring during flowering.
+This is one type of peony with very heavy flowers and somewhat weak stems, meaning that it will likely need the support of a peony ring during flowering.
 Mature plants grow 32″-34″ tall with a spread of 30″-36″ wide.
-The Festiva Maxima Peony was bred by Auguste Joseph Miellez in France and was introduced in 1851.
-This white peony would also go on to receive the RHS Award of Garden Merit in 1993.

 3. Moon Over Barrington peony

-Moon Over Barrington Peony (Paeonia lactiflora ‘Moon Over Barrington’) can be grown in Zones 3-8.
+Moon Over Barrington (Paeonia lactiflora ‘Moon Over Barrington’) can be grown in Zones 3-8.
 These plants bloom in the mid-late peony season, typically flowering in mid-spring or early summer (depending on the local climate).
 Plants grow at a medium speed, reaching 28″-32″ tall and 26″-36″ wide at maturity.
 The Moon Over Barrington was bred by American peony breeder Roy Klehm of South Barrington, Illinois (USA), and introduced in 1986.

 4. Gardenia peony

-The Gardenia Peony (Paeonia lactiflora ‘Gardenia) can be grown in Zones 3-8.
-Gardenia peony plants are slow-growing, but eventually, reach a spread of 32″-36″ wide and a height of about 32″ tall.
-The Gardenia Peony was bred by Eugene Lins of Cologne, Minnesota (USA), and introduced in 1949.
+The Gardenia peony (Paeonia lactiflora ‘Gardenia) can be grown in Zones 3-8.
+Gardenia peony plants are slow-growing but eventually reach a spread of 32″-36″ wide and a height of about 32″ tall.
+The Gardenia peony was bred by Eugene Lins of Cologne, Minnesota (USA), and introduced in 1949.

 5. Bridal Shower peony

-The Bridal Shower Peony (Paeonia lactiflora ‘Bridal Shower’) can be grown in Zones 3-8.
+The Bridal Shower peony (Paeonia lactiflora ‘Bridal Shower’) can be grown in Zones 3-8.
 These stunning flowers bloom mid-season, typically in mid-late spring.
 Plants grow at a medium rate, maturing to around 34″ tall and 30″-34″ wide.
-The Bridal Shower Peony was bred by Roy Klehm of South Barrington, Illinois (USA), and introduced in 1981.
+The Bridal Shower peony was bred by Roy Klehm of South Barrington, Illinois (USA), and introduced in 1981.

 6. Class Act peony

-Class Act Peony is a cream-colored double peony variety with soft blush-cream petals.
+Class Act peony is a cream-colored double peony variety with soft blush-cream petals.
 These gorgeous flowers look like old-fashioned roses, complete with a sweet floral fragrance.
 Each flower measures about 7″ across.
-Stems are sturdy and the foliage is dark green.
+Stems are sturdy, and the foliage is dark green.

-The Class Act Peony (Paeonia lactiflora ‘Class Act’) can be grown in Zones 3-8.
+The Class Act peony (Paeonia lactiflora ‘Class Act’) can be grown in Zones 3-8.
 Flowers bloom mid-season, generally in mid-late spring.
 These plants grow at a medium rate, maturing to around 32″ tall and 26″-36″ wide.
-The Bridal Shower Peony was bred by Roy Klehm of South Barrington, Illinois (USA), and introduced in 1991.
+The Bridal Shower peony was bred by Roy Klehm of South Barrington, Illinois (USA), and introduced in 1991.

 Krinkled white peony